-Gay, Lesbian, Bisexual, Transgender & Questioning Youth GLBTQGateway has a LGBTQ+ club called the Pride club for students who are in 8th grade to provide students with a safe place where they can talk about their experiences and feel acceptance and support from peers and staff.
+Gay, Lesbian, Bisexual, Transgender & Questioning Youth LGBTQGateway has an LGBTQ+ club called the Pride club.
+The purpose of Pride Club is to provide students with a safe place where they can talk about their experiences and feel acceptance and support from peers and staff.
 Eighth grade students are welcomed to attend.
-Pride club meets once a week during 8th grade lunch.
+Pride club meets every other week during 8th grade lunch.
 If you are interested in participating contact our new club advisor when they are announced...stay tuned!

 Here is a list of recommended books and resources addressing lesbian, gay, bisexual, transgender issues that schools are encouraged to have in their collection.
 All of these are suitable for classroom and library use to address the prescribed learning outcomes in Personal Planning K-7, Language Arts, Social Studies, Health & Career Education K-7 and 8-9, Planning 10 – or any effort to make your school a affirming space for all students, staff, and families.
 Glen Hansman, VSB Antihomophobia & Diversity Consultant

 Here is a link to College Scholarship opportunities for LGBTQ youth: LGBTQIA Scholarships